dandi/handbook/docs/63_dandi_infrastructure.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>
 <br/><br/>

+Lastly, validate your certificate via DNS Records.
+This can be done by using the CNAME values expressed by the certificate and linking them as records in your DNS Hosted Zone.

 ### Heroku API Domain

 Heroku will provision an API endpoint for your DANDI Archive.
 In order to properly map and configure that domain, first proceed to the